-YETI is an American outdoor manufacturer company based in Austin, Texas.
+YETI is an American outdoor manufacturing company based in Austin, Texas.
 Founded by brothers Roy Seiders and Ryan Seiders in 2006.
-Yeti produces products such as ice cases, stainless-steel bottles soft coolers, and related accessories.
-Let’s have a glance at the Company before going through Competitors of YeTi.
+Yeti produces ice cases, stainless-steel bottles, soft coolers, and related accessories.
+Let’s glance at the Company before going through the Competitors of YeTi.

 Overview Of Yeti

 YETI Stands For “ Yet Everyone Touches It ”.

 In 2006, Ryan Seiders started Waterloo Rods and sold it nine years later.
 An angler and hunter, Roy Seiders began his career making custom boats designed for fishing in shallow-depth areas on the Texas Gulf Coast.
 The desirous outdoorspeople became frustrated with the quality of the coolers available and founded YETI in response.

 In June 2012, private equity firm Cortec Group purchased a two-thirds stake in the company for $67 million.
 In July 2016, the company filed for an initial public offering with plans to list on the New York Stock Exchange under the “YETI” symbol.
 The company was seeking a valuation of $5 billion and hoped to raise $100 million, but retracted the IPO two years later, in March 2018, citing “market conditions”.

 On October 25, 2018, YETI became a public company through an initial public offering of 16 million shares at $18 per share.
 In September 2019, Yeti opened its first flagship store in Wicker Park, Chicago Today; multiple store locations have opened in Dallas, Denver, and numerous across Florida.